sallar/mac-windows/README.md

 Mac Windows
 ==

-Provide information about Application Windows running and activate and Application.
+Provide information about Application Windows running and activate an Application.

 **Important:** This package does not work on Windows or Linux